 Relationships are not perfect.
 Feeling angry, hurt, or upset at times is normal.
 But feeling scared, humiliated, pressured, or controlled is not the way a relationship should make you feel.
 Instead, you should feel loved, respected, and free to be yourself.

 It is important that teens understand the qualities of a healthy relationship—with friends as well as with dating partners.
-This information can be especially helpful if you have witnessed or experienced violence between your parents, have been in an abusive dating relationship, or have friends in unhealthy relationships.
+This information can be especially helpful if you have witnessed or experienced violence between your parents, have been in an unhealthy or unsafe dating relationship, or have friends in unhealthy relationships.

-Here you can find information you need to understand the difference between healthy relationships and abusive relationships, how our culture promotes images of each, as well as other forms of teen violence.
+Here you can find information you need to understand the difference between healthy relationships and unhealthy relationships, how our culture promotes images of each, as well as other forms of violence.

 How to Step Up and Speak Out

-You can make a difference by stepping up and speaking out against sexual and domestic violence in our communities.
-Find out how you can SUSO and ways to bring awareness to your community.
+You can make a difference by stepping up and speaking out against domestic violence and sexual assault in our communities.
+Find out how you can Step Up and Speak Out and bring awareness to your community.

 Start with your self: